Canada Permanent Residence

 - Jayson can retake his IELTS.
 If he can improve his score so that he can claim at least 21 points for his language proficiency, he’ll qualify for Express Entry.

 - He can try to find a job in Canada.
 If he has a valid offer job offer waiting for him in Canada, he can claim 10 points under the “Arranged Employment” factor.

-Nurses may also be eligible for the Quebec Skilled Worker Program (QSW) if they score at least 50 points on the Quebec selection grid.
+Nurses may also be eligible for the Regular Skilled Worker Program (QSW) if they score at least 50 points on the Quebec selection grid.

-- You don’t need settlement funds “show money”.
+- You don’t need to show minimum settlement funds

 Provincial Nominee Programs